- How is cancer of the esophagus treated?

-Several types of treatment can be done by passing an endoscope (a long, flexible tube) down the throat and into the esophagus.
-Some of these may be used to try to cure or even prevent very early stage cancers.
+Other types of treatment can also be used to help treat cancer of the esophagus.
+Many of these treatments are done by passing an endoscope (a long, flexible tube) down the throat and into the esophagus.
+Some of these can be used to try to cure or even prevent very early-stage cancers.
 Others are used mainly to help relieve symptoms from more advanced cancers that can’t be removed.

 Radiofrequency ablation (RFA)

-The patient needs to stay on drugs to block the stomach from making too much acid after the treatment.
+The patient will need to stay on drugs to block the stomach from making too much acid after the treatment.
 Endoscopies (with biopsies) are then done to watch for any further changes in the lining of the esophagus.

 Side effects of PDT include swelling in the esophagus for a few days, which may lead to some problems swallowing.
-Scar tissue that narrows the esophagus (strictures) also occurs in some patients.
+Some patients also develop scar tissue that narrows the esophagus.
 Other side effects could include bleeding or holes in the esophagus.
 PDT can also cause redness of the skin and sensitivity to the sun or other light sources.
-Because of this, people having this treatment may be told to stay indoors for about 6 weeks.
+Because of this, people having this treatment may be told to stay indoors for about 4 to 6 weeks.

 This method uses a laser that is aimed through the endoscope to kill cancer cells.
 It is used to open up the esophagus when it is blocked.
 This can make swallowing problems better.
 The cancer often grows back, so the treatment may need to be done again every month or two.